 - 2 cups oat flour (ground from whole oats)

-- 1 tbsp gingerbread spice mix (or 1 t cinnamon, ½ tsp ground allspice, ginger, cloves & nutmeg)
+- 1 tablespoon gingerbread spice mix (or 1 t cinnamon, ½ teaspoon ground allspice, ginger, cloves & nutmeg)

 - ¾ cup unsweetened applesauce